vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 ```

 ## Callbacks
 However, the model above is not suitable in all cases.
 Imagine you have a page loaded and need to fetch some date from the backend.
-If you do did this synchronously, all the execution would be suspended until you receive your data.
+If you did this synchronously, all the execution would be suspended until you receive your data.
 And this could take quite some time.
-In the meantime the page would be unresponsive.
+In the meantime, the page would be unresponsive.

-In this case it would be much more convenient to call the server, but continue the execution and react the the result asynchronously whenever the response from your server arrives.
+In this case, it would be much more convenient to call the server, but continue the execution and react the result asynchronously whenever the response from your server arrives.

 The common traditional approach would be to provide a function, which should be invoked once the server call is done.
 Such function is called a "callback function".

 In other words, you can say: Ok, call the server, I don't care how long it takes, but when you're done, please let me know by calling back this function I provide you with.

 You can do this because in Javascript function are first-class objects.
-You can sttore functions in variables or pass them as parameters to other functions.
+You can store functions in variables or pass them as parameters to other functions.

 ```javascript
 // server url to be requested